Scoring System:

 Penalties: A penalty of 1 mark may be deducted from each of the judges for the following.
 1. Routines that exceed time limits.
 2. Dancing out of schedule (please check the schedule thoroughly as program times are

 sent out prior to the competition date).
 Any changes must be addressed and approved by Inspire n advance.
 3. Tap sounds in music during tap routines.
-4. Tumbling passes where not permitted.
+4. Tumbling passes were not permitted.
 5. Inappropriate elements (choreography,

-costuming, music and/or dance themes that are deemed inappropriate for “general” audience viewing).
+costuming, music, and/or dance themes that are deemed inappropriate for “general” audience viewing).
 See our “Family Friendly Policy” in rules & regulations for more details.

 Judges: All competitors will be judged by a panel of qualified and competent adjudicators.
-All participants, teachers and parents agree that the time and method of judging will be solely within the discretion
+All participants, teachers, and parents agree that the time and method of judging will be solely within the discretion

 of the judging panel.
-Judges’ score cards will be available at the end of the competition and will be only given to the studio director.
+Judges’ scorecards will be available at the end of the competition and will be only given to the studio director.

 Category Maximum Time Solos, Duet/Trios 3 minutes Groups 3.5 minutes Extended Lines 4 minutes Productions